gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 This feature was [introduced][5073] in GitLab 8.10.

-If the commit is declined or an error occurs during the Git hook check, the STDERR and/or SDOUT message of the hook will be present in GitLab's UI.
+If the commit is declined or an error occurs during the Git hook check, the STDERR or STDOUT message of the hook will be present in GitLab's UI.
+STDERR takes precedence over STDOUT.

 ![Custom message from custom Git hook](img/custom_hooks_error_msg.png)